ramanjarres/gintech-product-lab/README.md

 5. Prioritize features and improvement opportunities
 6. Design an MVP
 7. Validate assumptions with data and feedback
+8. Explore data science and machine learning opportunities
-8. Build, test, and improve the solution
+9. Build, test, and improve the solution

 ## Areas of knowledge applied